Last Updated: June 14th 2025

-Tagger Review: Pricing, Features, Pros & Cons + Best Alternative
+Tagger Review (Sprout Social Review): Pricing, Features, Pros & Cons + Best Alternative

-In this Tagger review, we’re taking a close look at Tagger to explore how it operates against other options that might better suit your needs.
+In this Tagger Media review, we’re taking a close look at Sprout Social features to explore how it operates against other options.

-But if you are looking for a perfect alternative that does everything Tagger does with many free tools, check out Ainfluencer.
-It’s a free influencer marketing platform with a database of 2 million influencers.
+Check out Ainfluencer.
+It’s a free influencer marketing platform with a database of 5 million influencers.

-Tagger Features: What the Platform Has to Offer
+Tagger by Sprout Social Features: What the Platform Has to Offer

 Now, let’s dive into its features!

-Like most influencer marketing platforms, Tagger also offers tools to search for influencers based on different options including over 50 filters and reporting features for finding and analyzing influencers.
+Like most influencer marketing platforms, Tagger by Sprout Social also provides tools to search for influencers across various platforms, including Instagram, TikTok, and YouTube.

 2. Campaign Management